pret/pokeemerald/README.md

 ## Can I contribute even if I'm not a member of ROM Hacking Hideout?

 Yes!
 Contributions are welcome via Pull Requests and they will be reviewed by maintainers.
-Don't feel discouraged if we take a bit to review your PR, we'll get to it
+Don't feel discouraged if we take a bit to review your PR, we'll get to it.

 ## What is ROM Hacking Hideout?